Terabyte-Scale Analytics in the Blink of an Eye: TPC-H Performance Analysis

 \subsection{Price-Performance}

-Although the workload performance is less on the A100 VMs compared to that on the H100 and MI300X VMs, they have an advantage from a price-performance perspective.
+Although the workload performance is lower on the A100 VMs compared to that on the H100 and MI300X VMs, they have an advantage from a price-performance perspective.
+Table~\ref{tab:cluster_config} lists the hourly price of one machine in different clusters.
 Currently (as of this writing, March 2025), the Azure pay-as-you-go pricing~\cite{azure-vm-pricing} for single eight-GPU VMs is around 3$\times$ and 1.94$\times$ higher for the H100 and MI300X VMs compared to that for the A100 VMs.
-Thus, runs for TPC-H SF=1000 on a single eight-GPU A100 VM have 1.72$\times$ and 1.05$\times$ better perf/\$ respectively compared to the perf/\$ on the H100 and MI300X VMs.
-For determining multi-VM price-performance competitiveness, although our A100 cluster does not have InfiniBand connectivity between VMs, we can use the performance projections discussed in Section~\ref{sec:perf-projection} to estimate performance for that assuming 8x200 Gbits/sec InfiniBand NICs per A100 VM.
-We find that for $V=4$, A100+8x200 Gbits/sec has 1.25$\times$ better and 0.77$\times$ worse perf/\$ compared to perf/\$ with 4 VMs of H100 and MI300X respectively, both of which use 8x400 Gbits/sec InfiniBand NICs per VM.
+Figure~\ref{fig:price_perf} shows the price performance of each cluster when running SF=1000.
+The price performance is calculated as the ``query-per-second'' (QPS) per dollar.
+Since our A100 cluster does not have InfiniBand connectivity between VMs, we use the performance projections (vanilla approach) discussed in Section~\ref{sec:perf-projection} to estimate performance for that, assuming 8x200 Gbits/sec InfiniBand NICs per A100 VM.
+The result shows that runs for TPC-H SF=1000 on a single eight-GPU A100 VM have 1.72$\times$ and 1.05$\times$ better QPS/\$ respectively compared to the QPS/\$ on the H100 and MI300X VMs.
+For multi-VM price-performance, we find that for $V=4$, A100+8x200 Gbits/sec has 1.25$\times$ better and 0.77$\times$ worse QPS/\$ compared to 4 VMs of H100 and MI300X respectively, both of which use 8x400 Gbits/sec InfiniBand NICs per VM.
 We can conclude that MI300X VMs are priced competitively, as they have performance similar to that of the H100 VMs, but are currently $\sim$35\% less expensive than them.